CATER-UCF/sco2-air-cooler/README.md

 To ease computational burden, the simulations make use of surrogate models.
 These are hard-coded correlations in the [unit model](./models/heat_exchanger_element.py) source file.
 We have four such surrogates:

-1. hconv (tube) as a function of sCO2 specificy heat capacity
+1. hconv (tube) as a function of sCO2 specific heat capacity
 2. dP (tube) as a function of sCO2 density
 3. hconv (shell) as a function of air temperature
 4. sCO2 critical temperature as a function of pressure